-There you have it, 20 ideas to help people smile for a photo.
-Get out there and try some of these techniques and see how they go!
-But always be sure to gauge how your photo subjects are reacting to your suggestions.
+20 ideas to help people smile for a photo.
+Get out there, try some of these techniques, and see how they go!
+But always be sure to gauge how your photo subjects react to your suggestions.
 You might have to adjust your tone of voice and photo directions for different types of people.